Vinishofficial/19AI405ExpNo1/README.md

 <hr>
 <h3>OUTPUT:</h3>
 <pre>
+Enter moisture level for Plant 1 (0-100): 25
 Plant 1: Soil is dry!
 Watering the plant.
+Enter moisture level for Plant 2 (0-100): 45
 Plant 2: Soil is moist.
 No watering needed.
+Enter moisture level for Plant 3 (0-100): 20
 Plant 3: Soil is dry!
 Watering the plant.

 Total actions performed by agent: 2
 </pre>